joannj35/debruijn-sequence-parser/summaryScript/README.md

 # Script Overview
-This script processes `txt` files to analyze DeBruijn sequences, categorizing them based on complexity.
+This script processes `txt` files to analyze DeBruijn sequences ***(OVER BINARY FIELDS ONLY)***, categorizing them based on complexity.
 It identifies sequences yielding and not yielding DeBruijn sequences, and generates three outputs for each complexity.

 ### Input
 The tool takes a single `string` argument: the path to the head directory containing all the output files of the [computation tool](https://github.com/joannj35/debruijn-sequence-complexity-distribution).